lucasquemelli/House_Rocket/README.md

 **False.** The properties constructed earlier than 1950 are 22.84% of the dataset.
 Although they are older, these properties are 1.58% and 4.7% more expensive, on average and on median, respectively.

-**Hypothesis 7:** Properties renovated are 30% more expensive on average and 25% on median.
+**Hypothesis 7:** Renovated properties are 30% more expensive on average and 25% on median.

 **True**.
 As observed, renovated properties are more expensive.
 However, they cost 43.36% and 33.93% more, on average and on median, respectively.
 It is around 50% more than supposed.